Sauer Castle

-The Sauer Castle is an Italianate home at 935 Shawnee Road in Kansas City, Kansas, built from 1871 to 1873.
-It was designed by famed architect Asa Beebe Cross.
-It was the residence of Anton Sauer.
-He had married his wife Francesca in Vienna, Austria at age eighteen and a half.
+Sauer Castle is an Italianate architecture home at 935 Shawnee Road in Kansas City, Kansas, built from 1871 to 1873.
+It was designed by famed architect Asa Beebe Cross as the residence of German immigrant and local business owner Anton Sauer.
+He had married Francesca in Vienna, Austria at age 18.
 There, they had their five children: Gustave O.L., Anthony Philip Jr., Julius J., Emil, and Johanna.
-It is listed on the National Register of Historic Places.

-Family background
+The house is on the National Register of Historic Places.
+A Kansas City, Kansas Public Library historian called it, "Without a doubt, the most famous residence in Kansas City, Kansas".